Jeremy Clarkson admits he was ‘wrong’ about new business venture

 He then admits that he had to hire “chemically trained hazmat engineers” to deal with the problem.

-Clarkson then goes on to describe how expensive it is to run a pub calling it “galling to see how much effort is required to make so little money on the farm.”
-He adds: “It’s worse at the pub.
+Clarkson says it is “galling to see how much effort is required to make so little money on the farm”, adding: “It’s worse at the pub.
 The customers are coming.
 There’s no problem there.
 But turning their visits into a profit is nigh-on impossible.”

-On top of this, Clarkson also expands on the problems that he’s had with the pub’s Christmas tree, beer, turkeys that he’d brought for the festive season and even the neon “Farmers’ Clubhouse” sign he has outside.
+On top of this, Clarkson also expands on the problems he has had with the pub’s Christmas tree, beer, turkeys for the festive season and even the neon “Farmers’ Clubhouse” sign he has outside.

 He concludes by saying: “And it’s warm and there’s a fire and the staff are friendly and young and happy.
 It’s a proper, traditional pub.
 By which I mean you’ll love it, and I’ll lose a fortune and develop a skin disease from the stress of running it”

-When he first opened the pub he said it was the next best thing after he couldn’t open a restaurant on his farm.
+When he first opened the pub Clarkson said it was the next best thing after he couldn’t open a restaurant on his farm.

-“We wanted to have that restaurant on the farm last year and we couldn’t, and pubs, they are all for sale.
+“We wanted to have that restaurant on the farm last year and we couldn’t, and pubs, they are all for sale,” he said.

 “So, we thought instead of building a restaurant we would buy a pub.”